justwriteclick/docslikecode/_posts/articles/2018-04-16-practical-advice.md

 ## Reaching out to current contacts

 First, I reached out to Andy Oram, a senior editor at O'Reilly who knows me from a couple of open source projects, asking if he thought O'Reilly would want a book proposal.
 He said he'd be happy to read what I had, but didn't see the initial concept fitting into their current catalog.
-Really great of him to offer to help out, and I think I simply thanked him and kept going with my idea.
+Really great of him to offer to help out, and I simply thanked him and kept going with my idea.

 In parallel, I reached out to the publisher for my first book, *Conversation and Community*.
 His name is Richard Hamilton and he runs [XML Press](https://xmlpress.com).
 When he looked at his schedule, he couldn't read through at the draft copy for about 3 months.
 Well, I thought that the timing was essential, and I didn't want to wait that long, knowing both the market and my own availability.